To DE or Not DE? The Diatomaceous Earth Question!

 In the overall environment, DE will kill any insects that come into contact with it such as the bees and butterflies that are attracted to your poultry yard.
 Xerces Society lists DE as highly toxic to beneficial insects.
 So it should be used sparingly.

-Although many say that DE is safe for birds to ingest and bathe in, the tiny shards are almost guaranteed to be cutting into the skin, digestive tract, respiratory system, etc. Yes, the DE shards do much more damage to the smaller organisms like lice and roundworms, but it is also damaging the tissues of the birds it comes into contact with, just in such a tiny amount we can’t see it.
-So it is certainly not a substance you want your poultry to be constantly exposed to.
+If it’s labeled FOOD GRADE, DE is safe for birds to ingest and bathe in, bu the pesticide variety contains those tiny shards that are almost guaranteed to be cutting into the skin, digestive tract, respiratory system, etc. Yes, standard DE shards do much more damage to the smaller organisms like lice and roundworms, but it is also damaging the tissues of the birds it comes into contact with, just in such a tiny amount we can’t see it.
+Unless it’s FOOD GRADE, DE it is certainly not a substance you want your poultry to be constantly exposed to.

 You should take serious precautions to avoid breathing in DE when applying it.
 The shards can also damage your lungs, and it is considered a carcinogen.
 DE is not environmentally responsible.
 There is a myth floating around that it is harvested from the oceans (probably because it is made up of the fossilized remains of prehistoric algae).
 But DE is found on dry land, and it is harvested through strip mining.
 The areas around the mines are extremely hazardous, and wildlife is decimated.